balena-io/docs/pages/reference/OS/meta-resin.md

 ### Its important to note that the instructions for [meta-resin][meta-resin] are still a draft, we still may have some detail to cover, if you have any feedback please let us know - hello@{{ $names.domain }}.

 __NOTE:__ Pre-requisites: yocto BSP layer for your particular board.
-Should be compatible to yocto fido release at the time of writing this howto.

-Pre-requisites: yocto BSP layer for your particular board.
-Should be compatible to yocto fido release at the time of writing this howto.
+Should be compatible to yocto sumo release at the time of writing this howto.

-The following are the steps to follow in order to add a new board to resin.
+The following are the steps to follow in order to add a new board to {{ $names.company.lower }}.
 I - Add the dependencies for your layer in the resin-yocto manifests.
 For examples, check out **resin-yocto/manifests/resin-master-board.xml**.

 II - Create a layer in meta-resin that will hold the relevant files pertaining to the new board.
 The layer should follow the naming convention `meta-resin-${board_name}` **(i.e. meta-resin-nuc)**